meilisearch/documentation/reference/features/configuration.md

 - Last update time
 - Number of updates
 - Number of documents per index

-If a user does not disable analytics, they may also provide an email address and their server provider by setting the environment variables `MEILI_USER_EMAIL` and `MEILI_SERVER_PROVIDER`.

 All collected data is used solely for the purpose of improving MeiliSearch.
 A full document describing why we collect this data and how we use it is forthcoming.